fenago/rac/Installation_Guide/md/OracleRAC_Setup_OracleLinux7_VirtualBox.md

 Oracle Database 12c Release 2 (12.2) RAC On Oracle Linux 7 Using VirtualBox
 ===========================================================================

-This labs covers the installation of Oracle Database 12c Release 2 (12.2 64-bit) RAC on Linux (Oracle Linux 7 64-bit) using VirtualBox with no additional shared disk devices.
+This lab covers the installation of Oracle Database 12c Release 2 (12.2 64-bit) RAC on Linux (Oracle Linux 7 64-bit) using VirtualBox with no additional shared disk devices.

 -   Introduction